AmirBayat0/ShopZilla/README_v2.md

 # SHOPZILLA V.2: Online Shopping App with Flutter - Android & iOS + Support
+## ✅ NOTE: THE DOCUMENTATION IS CURRENTLY A WORK IN PROGRESS.
+WE ARE ACTIVELY WORKING ON IT AND IT WILL BE COMPLETED SOON.
+THANK YOU FOR YOUR PATIENCE! ✅
 ## OverView
 Elevate your development projects with ShopZilla, the ultimate app template for crafting sophisticated online shopping platforms.
 ### Unlock Full Access and Stay Updated